 Here are the details you’ll see:

-- Current Accounts: While there are myriad details on your credit report, the bulk of the details offered to cover your current accounts.
+- Current Accounts: While there are myriad details on your credit report, the bulk of the details cover your current accounts.
 This will include the current status of all your bills, your payment history, and any information on late accounts or accounts in default.

 - Closed Accounts: You’ll also find a listing of closed credit accounts you’ve had on your credit report, along with details on the status of the closure.

 - Credit Inquiries: In addition to your payment history, your credit report will list details on how and when you have applied for credit in the past.
 Each credit inquiry listing includes the name and contact information for each company making an inquiry, the date the inquiry was made, and the type of business the company is.